Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-X-dk6cTGO_g.md

 ### Transcript

-> can we ban jace from the qa site i think we could unless the word for the fact that he is admin or some [ __ ] like that but it's fine he's never on that site like jace doesn't give a [ __ ] no i'm kidding maybe uzo can can ban jace from the question site
+> can we ban jace from the qa site I think we could unless the word for the fact that he is admin or some [ __ ] like that but it's fine he's never on that site like jace doesn't give a [ __ ] no I'm kidding maybe uzo can can ban jace from the question site